McEnigma24/Crop-Job/README.md

 -------------
 ### USEFULL TRICK
-if you use the app mostly for screenshots, you can link C:\Users\Admin\Pictures\Screenshots directly, take out previous pictures and the whole proces of taking screenshots and croping them will be faster
+if you use the app mostly for screenshots, you can link C:\Users\Admin\Pictures\Screenshots directly, take out previous pictures and the whole process of taking screenshots and croping them will be faster